Fine-tuning Is a Surprisingly Effective Domain Adaptation Baseline in Handwriting Recognition: Writer-independent Scenario

-Figure~\ref{fig:writer_finetuning} shows relative reductions of the baseline model test CER on the target writers for complete finetuning runs, with and without augmentation.
-The estimation strategy for choosing the finetuning iteration with minimal test CER was $\mathrm{S}_{3}$ for line clusters 1, 2, 4, 8 and $\mathrm{X}_{1.5}$ for line clusters 16, 32, 64, 128, and 256.
+Figure~\ref{fig:writer_finetuning} shows relative test CER reductions of the baseline model test CER on the target writers for complete fine-tuning runs, with and without augmentation.
+The estimation strategy for choosing the fine-tuning iteration with minimal test CER was $\mathrm{S}_{3}$ for line clusters 1, 2, 4, 8 and $\mathrm{X}_{1.5}$ for line clusters 16, 32, 64, 128, and 256.
 Each writer is represented by a different color (see Figure~\ref{fig:dataset:source_and_target} for images of representative words).
 Static iteration setup improved the performance even for 1 adaptation line, however, it overfitted two writers for all cluster lines.
-Cross-validation setups improved the performance on all cluster lines, except for the same two writers in the case of cluster line 16 and 32.
+Cross-validation setups improved the performance on all cluster lines, except for the same two writers in the case of line clusters 16 and 32.

 Generally, the more adaptation lines, the greater the performance.
-Finetuning with B1C1G1M1 augmentation consistently outperformed finetuning without any augmentation, although there is a higher risk of worsening the performance when finetuning with smaller amounts of lines.
-The distribution across the target writers is gaussian-like, while the augmentation shifts the mean, and stretches the standard deviation.
-The largest CER reductions (up to 82\,\%) for distinct yet to some extent source-like writing scripts such as Kurrent or Czech block letters.
+Fine-tuning with B1C1G1M1 augmentation consistently outperformed fine-tuning without any augmentation, although there is a higher risk of worsening the performance when fine-tuning with smaller amounts of lines.
+The distribution across the target writers is Gaussian-like, while the augmentation shifts the mean, and stretches the standard deviation.
+The largest CER reductions (up to 82\,\%) were achieved for distinct yet to some extent source-like writing scripts such as Kurrent or Czech block letters.
 The average CER reductions (up to 60\,\%) were achieved for vastly different scripts such as Ghotic, and for harder-to-read source-like scripts.
 For easy-to-read source-like scripts, smaller CER reductions (up to 10\,\%) were achieved for larger amounts of adaptation lines, whereas overfitting led to worse performance (up to 15\,\%) for smaller amounts of lines.

 Table~\ref{tab:target_absolute_results} shows the test CER of the baseline model (0) and the test CER after fine-tuning with B1C1G1M1 augmentation on 16 and 32 adaptation lines on all target writer datasets (the writer ID in the header corresponds to the ID in Figure~\ref{fig:dataset:source_and_target}).